 During the quarter the standout positive

-The Luna AIM portfolio delivered a return of -8.1%* during the third quarter which was behind the FTSE AIM All Share TR index of -3.2%*.
-We are conscious that this is a very short-term time period and when taking a longer-term perspective from launch (01/06/2020 to 30/09/2023) the Luna AIM Portfolio has outperformed, returning -6.6%* compared with the FTSE AIM All Share TR of -13.5%*.
+The Luna AIM portfolio delivered a return of 4.26%* during the fourth quarter which was slightly ahead of the FTSE AIM All Share TR index of 3.55%*.
+We are conscious that this is a very short-term time period and when taking a slightly longer-term perspective from launch (01/06/2020 to 31/12/2022) the Luna AIM Portfolio has outperformed, returning 2.69%* compared with the FTSE AIM All Share TR of -2.30%*.

-In summary, it was a tough quarter for AIM companies with the majority of share prices falling in value.
+In summary, it was a better absolute and relative quarter for the Luna AIM portfolio with the market backdrop improving and share prices bouncing back from depressed levels.
 Please remember that the AIM portfolio has been created to invest in companies that qualify for Business Property Relief (BPR) and in doing so are therefore outside of the estate for Inheritance Tax Purposes (IHT)***.
-Whilst delivering long-term performance is obviously welcome, we are looking to mitigate share price weakness that would negate the reason for investing in AIM (saving 40% IHT).
+Whilst delivering long term performance is obviously welcome, we are looking to mitigate share price weakness that would negate the reason for investing in AIM (saving 40% IHT).

 * Source: MorningStar Direct